richardcysun/Goos-by-Chapers/README.md

 ## Chapter 12
 This chanpter is going to make the walking skeleton more formal.
 It adds one end-to-end test (sniperMakesAHigherBidButLoses()) and two unit tests (notifiesAuctionClosedWhenCloseMessageReceived() and notifiesBidDetailWhenCurrentPriceMessageReceived()).
 The end-to-end test sniperMakesAHigherBidButLoses() is not finished in Chapter 11, and it fails the test because auction sniper hasn't bid yet.
 The related production codes will be completed in Chapter 12.
+This chapter also introduces an interface AuctionEventListener.
+In the unit test AuctionMessageTranslatorTest, the AuctionEventListener is a seam, and JMock acts as a stub to test class AuctionMessageTranslator.

 Meanwhile, in the example coces, it seems some constants are not explicitly mentioned in the book so I create below definitions.